teooi/banana-labs/_pages/openings.md

 permalink: /vacancies
 ---

-We are always looking for new group members with passion, talent, and grit!
+Looking for NOT looking for new members!
+DO NOT join our discord or you will be perma banned!!s